 - Time taken: 7-8 hours

 Kuflon, the base camp for Muktha top trek, is around 7 hours from Dehradun.
 Taxis and Tempo travellers are arranged in Dehradun for all trekkers.
-All vehicles leave by 6 AM.
+All vehicles leave at 6.30 am.

 The drive takes you through lovely forest stretches and along the banks of the Bhagirathi river which later becomes the Ganga.
 The largest town on the route is Uttarkashi.
 The base camp is near Asi Ganga river, a tributary of Bhagirathi river.

 Day 2: Kuflon to Shiladuni